 I missed the deadline for public comment on the new watershed plan for the Headwaters of the South Skunk River.
 We were given only two weeks and it’s a 200-page document.
 I can either respond with a quick text message: “TMI” (Too Much Information) or with a careful read and 700-word article.
 Since the deadline is passed, these comments are really meant for our readers who might be wondering what’s in the plan and what it will mean for the river.

-Watershed Management Authorities are authorities in name only, with no taxing or regulatory authority, and given no direct funding from the state.
-As a result, a WMA can go years without managing a budget or holding a vote—the members do their own thing and meet quarterly to give each other updates on anything water-related.
-More communication across counties and city lines is great, but we’d like to see more than that.
-Skimming the plan gives me hope that this group could be more productive.
+Watershed Management Authorities (WMAs) are authorities in name only, with no taxing or regulatory authority, and given no direct funding from the state.
+Quarterly WMA meetings are a good forum for sharing news about water-related projects and opportunities, but some WMAs go years without managing a budget or holding a vote.
+Skimming the plan gives me hope that the Headwaters of the South Skunk River WMA could be more productive.

 One of the most illuminating parts of the plan is this piece, which explains the role of a Watershed Management Authority, its member jurisdictions, and some of its partners.
 Chapter 7 fleshes out what needs to be done and who’s responsible.
 Chapter 8 fleshes out where they could get the money to do it.
-Put together, it’s a road map for getting some projects on the ground, and getting some clean in the water.
+Put together, it’s a road map for getting some conservation practices on the ground, and cleaning up the water.